 What is PERT?

-Harold Kerzner has very accurately mentioned in his book, Project Management, that
+Harold Kerzner has very accurately mentioned in his book Project Management that.

-What Will You Find in PERT?
+What will you Find in PERT?

-In this section, we will go through a range of PERT terminologies that are used during the implementation, so you can have a good idea of the elements involved before we get to its working.
+In this section, we will go through a range of PERT terminologies used during the implementation, so you can have a good idea of the elements involved before we get to its working.

-A PERT charts, as you know, presents a graphical representation of a project in the form of network diagrams.
+A PERT chart, as you know, presents a graphical representation of a project in the form of network diagrams.
 Here is what each aspect of the network diagram is supposed to mean to you: